GBhack/PFE-VA_Dev/components/README.md

 #components
-This directory contains the software components of the robot.
+This directory contains the software components of the robot.<br />
-Each component consists in a Python script.
+Each component consists in a Python script.<br />
-The scripts are organized according to the LAAS Architecture.
+The scripts are organized according to the LAAS Architecture.<br />